 - The nature and severity of heroin addiction

 During a traditional heroin detox, an individual will admit him or herself into a detox center (usually as a part of an addiction treatment program).
 There, he or she will be supervised and monitored for health and safety reasons.
-If, and when withdrawal symptoms become severe, medical staff is available to administer medications to alleviate high blood pressure, insomnia, and anxiety.
+If, and when withdrawal symptoms become severe, the medical staff is available to administer medications to alleviate high blood pressure, insomnia, and anxiety.
 This can facilitate sleep and a calmer environment in which the individual can complete his or her heroin detox.

 There is another form of traditional heroin detox, and it takes a holistic approach.
 Holistic refers to the whole person, which includes mind, body, and spirit, and most notably does not include the use of pharmaceuticals.
 In a holistic heroin detox setting, an addict will still be admitted into a detox facility, but instead of receiving medication for withdrawal symptoms, his or her detox will consist of holistic remedies such as: